Tea Travels!™... Tea & Health: Exploring Herbal Teas & Infusions

 Senna - Used as a laxative.
 It strips the body of vital electrolytes, which leads to heart problems.

-Bark of a tree-Used to enhance male sexual performance and for fatigue.
+Yohimbe Bark – Bark of a tree-Used to enhance male sexual performance and for fatigue.
 The FDA says it raises blood pressure and can cause seizures.
 Deaths have occurred.

 Popular herbs such as St. Generate (hypericum perfoatum), Ginseng (panax schinseng), Ginkgo (ginkgo biloba), Echinacea (encinacea angustifolia), and Valerian (valerianacease) should all be used with great caution.

-When used with aspirin or great fruit juice, violent reactions can occur.
+When used with aspirin or grape fruit juice, violent reactions can occur.
 Some cause excessive bleeding, while others cause blood clotting.
 If you plan on having any medical procedures or operations, be certain to let your doctor know what herbs you have been taking and for how long.
 It could be a matter of life or death.

-The Don't of Tea Drinking
+The Don’t of Tea Drinking:

 Children under the age of two should never drink tea, as they are too young.
 The body will not to absorb the iron and anemia can occur.